 Another benefit is our exposure to new and interesting products.
 Most eCommerce websites present customers with product recommendations based on user data.
 This shopping tool can reveal products and opportunities users may never have found through other search methods.

 The inclusion of AI in eCommerce has caused a significant overall drop in product prices.
 As retailers can adjust their prices in real-time (Amazon changes the prices of half their inventory daily!), customers receive notifications.
 This gives them the opportunity to get the best deal.

 What this means for retailers is a massive opportunity for additional sales, if they can leverage customer data effectively.
-Next time, we’ll look at how retailers are benefiting from the increasing use of artificial intelligence in eCommerce.
-We’ll also show you how to use AI to boost your business performance.
 To get more information or to start on your next eCommerce project, please contact us today.